ARMmbed/mbed-client-linux-example/README.md

 3. Click **Start**.

-4. Select **Filter** in the toolbar and add a filter to correspond to the UDP port that you are using (5683 for non-secure and 5684 for secure).
+4. Select **Filter** in the toolbar and add a filter to correspond to the UDP port that you are using (5684 for secure).
 Activate the filter and press Enter.

 5. Run your example application from the command line.